sjk04/Network-IDS/README.md

 **Proactive Protection — Powered by Intelligence**

 `IDS.AI` is a machine learning–driven real-time Intrusion Detection System designed to efficiently detect and mitigate DoS and DDoS attacks.
-Built as a B.Tech Mini Project, this system aims to empower network security through intelligent traffic analysis and live monitoring.
+Built as a B.Tech Mini Project, this system empowers network security through intelligent traffic analysis and live monitoring.

 ---